saidineshpola/gmap-recomm/README.md

 - [ ] Add unit tests for backend functions
 - [ ] Integrate with more data sources for comprehensive information
 - [ ] Implement a feedback system for users to rate responses

+## Blog
+The content is also explained in thie [blog](https://www.hackster.io/r-bot/enhancing-local-business-intelligence-beyond-google-map-46939f)